SeanMcP/onkey-event-manager/README.md

     )
 }
 ```
-This is fine but becomes cumbersome when trying to make complex user interfaces accessible.
+This is fine but becomes cumbersome when trying to make complex user interfaces accessible with multiple keyboard interactions.

 `onkey-event-manager` abstracts the event key filtering logic, simplifying the process of listening for keys.